 And a galloper, a Thoroughbred, at the piaffe looks like this:

-Editions Mistral is giving me the opportunity to share my insights with a larger audience.
-I will post a notice as soon as each book becomes available, so stay tuned in!
+I take the opportunity to share my insights with a larger audience seriously and when the book meets my standards I will post a notice, so stay tuned in!